-A: Hepatitis B is caused by the hepatitis B virus (HBV).
-The virus interferes with the functions of the liver and activates the immune system, which produces a specific reaction to combat the virus.
-As a consequence of pathological damage, the liver becomes inflamed.
-A small percentage of infected people cannot get rid of the virus and become chronically infected – these people are at high risk of death from cirrhosis of the liver and liver cancer.
+A: Hepatitis B is a liver disease caused by the hepatitis B virus (HBV).
+The virus interferes with the functions of the liver and causes pathological damage.
+A small percentage of infected people cannot get rid of the virus and become chronically infected – these people are at higher risk of death from cirrhosis of the liver and liver cancer.

-Hepatitis B virus is transmitted by contact with blood or body fluids of an infected person – the same way as the human immunodeficiency virus (HIV).
+HBV is spread by contact with blood or body fluids of an infected person – the same way as the human immunodeficiency virus (HIV).
 However, HBV is 50 to 100 times more infectious than HIV.

 The main ways of getting infected with HBV are:

-- perinatal (from mother to baby at the birth)
+- from mother to baby at the birth (perinatal)

 - unsafe injections and transfusions